6 Different kinds of web app development

 6. Web application with a content management system

 Content must be continually updated when it comes to web app development, so installing a content management system (CMS) is a serious option to consider.
-The administrator can make use of this CMS to implement changes and updates all by himself.
+The administrator can make use of this CMS to implement changes and updates.

 These content managers are intuitive and very easy to handle.
 Some examples of content management systems are: